deriv-com/copy-trading/README.md

 # Copy Trading React Application

 A React-based copy trading application built with modern tools and technologies.
+The application is also available as a Progressive Web App (PWA), allowing users to install it on their devices and use it offline.

 ## Tech Stack